128technology/docs/docs/plugin_ipsec_client.md

   _**Resolution:**_ Reduced logging to provide a simplified journal.

-- **WAN-2994** Port 500 session were stuck even with session deletion feature.
+- **WAN-2994** Port 500 sessions were stuck even with session deletion feature.

   _**Resolution:**_ Delete the port 500 and 4500 sessions whenever the tunnel does not come up.